How can I pick the best mobile phone plan?

 All other mobile providers work by using one of these 4 main networks or some combination of them.
 So when you pay your Sky Mobile contract, some of that money goes towards paying O2 for network usage.

-That’s not to say that these ‘virtual network’ providers can’t compete with the ‘Big 4’—in fact some of the best deals out there can be found with networks such as Giffgaff, who cut costs by having no physical stores, or Sky Mobile, who can handle mobile customer enquiries using their existing customer service centres.
+That’s not to say that these ‘virtual network’ providers can’t compete with the ‘Big 4’—in fact some of the best deals out there can be found with networks such as giffgaff, who cut costs by having no physical stores, or Sky Mobile, who can handle mobile customer enquiries using their existing customer service centres.

 At the end of the day there’s a provider out there for everyone—providers like EE bundle tablets, laptops, and home security systems with their contracts.
 O2 even allows customers to purchase consoles and VR headsets on a contract basis, alongside their phones, tablets and laptops.

 As a rule of thumb you can expect more handsets, features and products with Big 4 providers, whilst virtual network providers compete more on price or niche services.
-Tesco Mobile, for example, has clubcard tie-ins, whilst Giffgaff crowd-source their customer service, helping them to cut costs and pass the savings on in their plan pricing.
+Tesco Mobile, for example, has Clubcard tie-ins, whilst Giffgaff crowd-source their customer service, helping them to cut costs and pass the savings on in their plan pricing.

-When not to switch: If, for example, you have experienced poor signal in your area with Vodaphone, it might not make sense to switch to Asda Mobile, who use the same network, since any signal issues may persist.
+When not to switch: If, for example, you have experienced poor signal in your area with Vodafone, it might not make sense to switch to Asda Mobile, who use the same network, since any signal issues may persist.

 We therefore recommend that you look up which providers run on each network before making any decision to change network provider, just in case.